Otto Mencke

-Otto Mencke (/ˈmɛŋkə/; /de/; 22 March 1644 – 18 January 1707) was a 17th-century German philosopher and scientist.
+Otto Mencke (/ˈmɛŋkə/; /de/; 22 March 1644 – 18 January 1707) was a German philosopher and scientist.

 Work

 Mencke obtained his doctorate at the University of Leipzig in August 1666 with a thesis entitled: Ex Theologia naturali - De Absoluta Dei Simplicitate, Micropolitiam, id est Rempublicam In Microcosmo Conspicuam.

 He is notable as being the founder of the very first scientific journal in Germany, established 1682, entitled Acta Eruditorum.
 He was a professor of moral philosophy at the University of Leipzig, but is more famous for his scientific genealogy that produced a fine lineage of mathematicians that includes notables such as Carl Friedrich Gauss and David Hilbert.